 Rumichaca is wonderful - feels very safe and is full of character.
 The property, even is its needy state, has charm.
 We slept with the wonderful sound of a water stream that goes through the property and our little one spent a bit of time enjoying the stream and picking Aguaymantos.

 We also enjoyed the short morning hike from the house to the road.
 Just make sure you have a comfortable way of getting back to the place at night.
 You will have to rely on a car (rented or taxi) or, most likely, moto taxi as the road is not super car-friendly - at least as of now.

 The property has tons of potential and we really liked Manolo.
 He was very nice and accommodating, even when he didn't have to.

 We'd like to return in the future.

 We spent several wonderful days at Manolo’s house in the Sacred Valley of the Incas in April 2012.
 The house is close to Urubamba in a wonderful rural neighborhood.
 It is surrounded by 360° of breathtaking panoramic mountain views.
-Manolo (email hidden).
+Manolo was a wonderful host.
 He welcomed us to his home in Cusco and introduced us to indigenous people in the neighborhood, which was a highlight of our trip for our son.
 The house is a wonderful old adobe.
 It was rustic, but Manolo had plans to renovate and has likely done so by now.